markusahlstrand/authhero/packages/adapter-interfaces/README.md

 - The entity id is passed to the adapter.
 - The adapter can pass objects such as authParams.
 These objects will typically be flattened as part of the adapter.
 - The types used in the adapters should be inferred from zod schemas to ensure type safety at runtime.
+- The id column an and entity should start with the entity name, e.g. user_id for the user entity.